Food-Safety - The Dirty Little Secret

 As much as possible, try to get your food from a local farmer who still grows food on a small scale.

-Talk to him or her about the growing conditions, use of pesticides and chemicals (there should be none), health of the animals and their access to pasture, and any other concern on your mind.
+Talk to him or her about the growing conditions, use of pesticides and chemicals (there should be none).

 A reputable farmer will be happy to address your concerns in exchange for your business and good recommendation.